Skip to content

 In total there are 38 funded weeks available in a financial year.

-These hours can be stretched to receive less hours across more weeks - contact us for more information.
+These hours can be stretched to receive fewer hours across more weeks - Contact Childcare places for more information.

 You should be aware that if parents/carers of funded children exceed their maximum funded entitlement, then they will be subject to charges as per the terms and conditions of the contract agreed between you.